SuleyNL/AI-Text-Classification-App/src/AIService/Model_theory.md

+# Generated ideas and insights
-Doc2vec where each doc is a sentence.
+## Doc2vec where each doc is a sentence.

 This implementation of Doc2vec can have an  additional tag-vector for each of the themes.
 And then we can check the similarity of every unique document (sentence) to every tag, https://medium.com/wisio/a-gentle-introduction-to-doc2vec-db3e8c0cce5e

-> a dutch doc2vec would be needed, as its performance is expected to drop when using unknown words for its language
+> a specifically *dutch* doc2vec would be needed, as its performance is expected to drop when using unknown words for its language

-## For storage
+## Efficient storage
 Matryoshka embeddings can reduce the dimensionality of an embedding while containing most of its semantic meaning This can be finetuned to our specific use-case.